TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/README.md

 * What do you think will be the biggest barrier to your success in this class?
 * How can you identify with the Growth and Fixed Mindsets?
 In what areas do you feel _fixed?_ Where do you see the most potential for _growth?_
 * Do you consider yourself a top-down or bottom-up thinker and why?
+* What do you think about your "learning style" and the debate about their validity?
+Which would you categorize yourself as and why?

 ## INSTALLFEST!